-- Take supplements – Your patient may not be having the right amount of nutrition if on a soft diet.
+- Take supplements – Stroke survivors may not be having the right amount of nutrition if he/she is on a soft diet.
 Do check with your doctor or dietician for specific advice and whether the supplements are suitable for your stroke patient, as some supplements may increase the risk of a subsequent stroke.

 - Consult a professional – Speech therapists can engage your patient in swallowing therapy, and dieticians can advise you on food changes to maintain a healthy diet.

 Some patients require tube feeding to acquire the necessary nutrients as they have severe difficulties swallowing.
 Check out our article on handling NGT feeding here to find out more.

 - Wash hands first – It is vital to ensure our hands are clean before handling the NGT.

 - Make sure patient sits upright – Our Jagapros will ensure that the patient is sitting upright when using the NGT.
 This is to prevent aspiration or choking.

 - Maintain good oral hygiene – Our JagaPros will check to ensure patient maintains good oral hygiene.
 Even with a NGT in place, stroke patient should still brush his or her teeth and gums daily.

 - Secure the nasal tape – Nasal tape has to be changed every other day or if it is loose.